All Her Fault: Development

-Megan Gallagher is writer, creator and executive producer on the series, which is an adaptation of the best-selling novel of the same name by Andrea Mara who is associate producer.
+Megan Gallagher is writer, creator, and executive producer on the series, which is an adaptation of the best-selling novel of the same name by Andrea Mara who is associate producer.
 Sarah Snook stars and is also an executive producer.
 Universal International Studios is producing the series.
 Minkie Spiro is set to direct several episodes and executive produce.
 Other executive producers are Nigel Marchant, Gareth Neame and Joanna Strevens for Carnival Films, Jennifer Gabler Rawlings and Christine A. Sacani.
 The series producer is Terry Gould.
 Kate Dennis has directed multiple episodes as well.

 Casting

-On July 24, 2024, Jake Lacy, Sophia Lillis, and Michael Peña joined the main cast.
-In August 2024, Dakota Fanning, Abby Elliott, Jay Ellis and Thomas Cocquerel were cast as series regulars.
+On July 24, 2024, Jake Lacy and Dakota Fanning joined Sarah Snook as the main cast.
+In August 2024, Jay Ellis, Abby Elliott, Michael Peña, Thomas Cocquerel, and Daniel Monks were cast as series regulars.

 Filming

 Principal photography took place in Melbourne in August 2024.

 Release

 The series premiered on November 6, 2025.
+The show's success led the creator to sign a deal with Universal Global Television.

 Reception

+Critical response

-The review aggregator website Rotten Tomatoes reported a 77% approval rating based on 30 critic reviews.
+The review aggregator website Rotten Tomatoes reported an 80% approval rating based on 38 critic reviews.
 The website's critics consensus reads, "A twisty thriller that underscores the societal pressures placed on working mothers, All Her Fault is an addicting watch thanks largely to Sarah Snook and Dakota Fanning's emotionally grounded performances."

-Metacritic assigned a score of 64 out of 100 based on 17 critics, indicating "generally favorable" reviews.
+Metacritic assigned a score of 63 out of 100 based on 18 critics, indicating "generally favorable" reviews.